Atlas8008/gbif-image-downloader/README.md

         --pack \
         --basis_of_record {HUMAN_OBSERVATION|PRESERVED_SPECIMEN}

 This will download the entire dataset and put it into a new subfolder under './datasets/<DATASET_NAME>'.
 Be aware that the download of the complete dataset can take quite a while (estimate about 2 seconds per single image).
-If the `--pack` argument is active, the images will be put into a single folder with all their meta information and a scplit script, which can be used to split the dataset in a training and validation part, if required.
+If the `--pack` argument is active, the images will be put into a single folder with all their meta information and a split script, which can be used to split the dataset in a training and validation part, if required.
 For more information on how to use that script, call the `create_train_val_split.py` script with the `--help` argument.

 ### Species Lookup